stephaniemnz/My-Portfolio/README.md

 # My-Portfolio

 ## Discription:
--This repository contain information about me and showcases my work.
+- This repository contain information about me and showcases my work.
--It also includes information to contact me.
+- It also includes information to contact me.

 ## Usage